risc-application-26/RISC-App/README.md

 ## What This Is

-RISC (Resilient Infrastructure & Sustainable Communities) demonstrates four product concepts that treat natural disasters as **market failures**:
+The app demonstrates four product concepts that treat natural disasters as **market failures**:

 - **💧 Liquidity Trigger**: Parametric disaster finance (pre-hurricane cash transfers)
 - **🏚️ Risk Reveal**: Climate risk labels for real estate transactions